z-shell/subversion/docs/README.md

 Provides the Subversion revision control system by compiling and installing it to the `$ZPFX` directory (`~/.zi/polaris` by default).
 It uses the [z-shell/z-a-readurl](https://github.com/z-shell/z-a-readurl) annex to download the latest Subversion tarball.

-The ZI command executed will be equivalent to:
+The Zi command executed will be equivalent to:

 ```shell
 zi as"null|monitor" dlink"https://.*/subversion-%VERSION%.tar.bz2" \